unik-name/docs.unikname.network/docs/uns-network-qna/README.md

 The UNS token is a technical token, used to secure the uns.network, and to reward Network Players for services provided to the Network.

-The UNIK token is inseparable from every @unik-name.
+The UNIK token is inseparable from every @uniknames.
 Technically UNIK is a NFT (Non-Fongible-Token), not like the UNS Token.
-UNIK Token is the unique representation of a @unik-name identifier within our <uns/> public blockchain.
+UNIK Token is the unique representation of a @unikname identifier within our <uns/> public blockchain.
 It's the technical link with your registry of personal data.

 ### What is a NFT and why is UNIK a Non-Fungible Token?

 NFT (Non Fungible Tokens) tokens have remarkable properties:

 - They're unique and you have the guarantee that they're unique.
-No one can get the same @unik-name as yours.
+No one can get the same @unikname as yours.
 - They're minted for eternity.
 Technically speaking we should say as long as the blockchain exists.
 - They've their own governance and ownership rules, and enable handling it without a centralized entity.
 - They're valuable on their own as a digital asset with intrinsic properties.

-As the owner of a @unik-name, you own its inseparable UNIK non-fungible token.
+As the owner of a @unikname, you own its inseparable UNIK non-fungible token.

 ### What is the difference between a fungible and a non-fungible token?